jSith/Datapalooza/README.md

 # Datapalooza

-# I like it when you call me big data
+# I like it when you call me big data (Raikes School)

 # ;)